hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 ```
 So, to recap and tie all of it together.

-1) We use the current username the process is running under as a cryptographic key for our AES routines.
+1) We use the current username the process is running under as a cryptographic key for our AES routines to encrypt our shellcode and write this out to the Windows registry.
-2) We encrypt our shellcode and write this out to the Windows registry.
+2) Then we read it back out, performing decryption before calling the function to actually execute the shellcode.
-3) Then we read it back out using the AES decryption routine before calling the function to actually execute the shellcode.
+3) Finally, in `ExecuteShellcode` we reverse the XOR encoding just before copying the shellcode to executable memory and attempting to execute it.
-4) Finally, in `ExecuteShellcode` we reverse the XOR just before running the shellcode.
-We spin up a new thread and wait with `NtWaitForSingleObject` -- if all goes well, we get a fresh `calc.exe` and Windows Defender doesn't yell at us!
+4) We spin up a new thread and wait with `NtWaitForSingleObject` -- if all goes well, we get a fresh `calc.exe` and Windows Defender doesn't yell at us!
 ```C

 int main() {